SPH REIT unit price: what to watch out for its Q3 results

 Positive rental reversions bolsters outlook

-In an April report published after the REIT released its earnings report, DBS Group Research called for a “Buy” recommendation for the stock, with a target price of S$1.15, as it continues to ‘see ample growth opportunities’ for the REIT as well as ‘improving rental reversionary prospects’.
+In an April report published after the REIT released its earnings report, DBS Group Research called for a “Buy” recommendation for the unit, with a target price of S$1.15, as it continues to ‘see ample growth opportunities’ for the REIT as well as ‘improving rental reversionary prospects’.

 DBS which is more bullish on retail REITs, believes that the ‘limited upcoming retail supply in the sub-market and well-executed strategies leading to the turnaround at Paragon, are proof of the portfolio’s ability to withstand challenges, and stand the test of time’.